 “Professor Moya Bailey and I talked a lot about how race can also influence healthcare.
 And through that, I was able to incorporate literature that focused on race relations, and also on patients of different backgrounds and ethnicities when looking at my narrative medicine project.”

 Jessica’s interest in health and humanities coincided with a new development.
-In Fall 2018, NU offered a new minor.
-The interdisciplinary health, humanities, and society minor was designed for students who would like to learn how to think capaciously and creatively about health using the rigorous, precise, and flexible skills trained by the social sciences and the humanities.
+In Fall 2018, NU offered a new minor: health, humanities, and society minor.
+This interdisciplinary minor is designed for students who would like to learn how to think capaciously and creatively about health using the rigorous, precise, and flexible skills trained by the social sciences and humanities.

-Best Buddies is a program which Jessica volunteered with, through the NU chapter, that partners with adults with intellectual and developmental disabilities in the Boston area.
-Volunteers are matched up one-to-one with a Best Buddy.
-They do group activities, like Celtics games, and on-on-one activities, like weekend visits, with their buddies.
+Jessica volunteered for the NU chapter of Best Buddies, a program that aids adults with intellectual and developmental disabilities (IDD) in the Boston area.
+Volunteers are matched up one-to-one with an adult that has IDD — a Best Buddy.
+They do group activities, like attending sports games, and other bonding activities with their Buddies.

 “My Best Buddy and I visit on the weekends, we talk on the phone, we text.
 It’s a really rewarding experience to have someone that counts on you as a friend.”